JSON & YAML Formatter

 YAML Syntax Fundamentals

-YAML (YAML Ain't Markup Language) uses indentation to represent data structure, making it more human-readable than JSON.
+YAML 1.2 (YAML Ain't Markup Language) uses indentation to represent data structure, making it more human-readable than JSON.
+This format is heavily used in Kubernetes, Docker Compose, GitHub Actions, and Ansible.
 However, this indentation-sensitive syntax requires careful attention to formatting:

 Common YAML Formatting Errors